 Telephone/Area Code: 809

-Weather: 78 to 88 F year-round.
+Weather: 78 to 88 Fahrenheit year-round.

-- La Romana International Airport (Check Flights)
+- La Romana International Airport (Casa de Campo)

-- Punta Cana International Airport (Check Flights)
+- Punta Cana International Airport (Punta Cana)

-- Las Americas International Airport, Santo Domingo (Check Flights)
+- Las Americas International Airport (Santo Domingo)

-The Dominican Republic Activities and Attractions
+Activities and Attractions

+Santo Domingo is a UNESCO World Heritage Site and the oldest city in the New World.
+Founded in 1498, it contains the Western Hemisphere’s first cathedral, monastery, and court.
 A stroll around the Zona Colonial is a highlight of any visit.
 Fort San Felipe, the oldest in the New World, and the re-created 16th-century village Altos de Chavón in La Romana are also big draws.
-The north coast beaches off Cabarete are famous for surfing, windsurfing and kite boarding, while Samana is an emerging destination for eco-tourism and has a new airport.
+The north coast beaches off Cabarete are famous for surfing, windsurfing, and kiteboarding, while Samana is an emerging destination for ecotourism and has a new airport.

 In the east, Punta Cana has 20 miles of lovely white-sand beaches dotted with palm trees.
 Also known for its beautiful white sand is Boca Chica, near Santo Domingo, with calm water that is great for kids.

-Dominican Republic Hotels and Resorts
+Hotels and Resorts

+The Dominican Republic’s many all-inclusive resorts represent some of the best deals in the Caribbean.
+The largest resorts have thousands of rooms and offer an enormous variety of swimming pools, watersports, restaurants, bars, and lounges, while some might have casinos, golf courses, and spas.
 Punta Cana and Playa Dorada in Puerto Plata are where you'll find most of the all-inclusive resorts.
 If you want to save money, look for lodgings around Sosúa Beach.
 For more local flavor and history, stay in the capital of Santo Domingo.

-Dominican Republic Restaurants and Cuisine
+Restaurants and Cuisine

 You’ll find the largest number of restaurants in the resort areas and in the capital of Santo Domingo.
-International cuisines such as Asian, Italian, Latin American and Middle Eastern are all well represented.
+International cuisines such as Asian, Italian, Latin American, and Middle Eastern are all well represented.
 Popular local dishes include rice and beans, often with chicken.
-Dominicans also eat a variety of tropical fruits like plantains, bananas and coconuts.
+Dominicans also eat a variety of tropical fruits like plantains, bananas, and coconuts.

-Dominican Republic Culture and History
+Culture and History

-Dominican Republic Events and Festivals
+Events and Festivals